Cell State Transitions Beyond the Small-Noise Limit

 In this Supplemental Material, we provide technical details supporting the main text.
-Section \ref{exp} describes the experimental setup and protocol.
-Section \ref{prep} details the data preprocessing steps.
-Section \ref{gr} analyzes the cellular growth rate to confirm physiological stability.
-Section \ref{fp} presents the first-passage analysis of single-cell data.
-Section \ref{rec} provide the detailed analysis on the reconstruction of effective transition dynamics.
-Section \ref{sim} shows the details of the first-passage simulations.
-Finally, we include additional figures to further elucidate the experimental observations.
+Section~\ref{exp} describes the experimental setup and protocol.
+Section~\ref{prep} details the data preprocessing steps.
+Section~\ref{gr} analyzes the cellular growth rate to confirm physiological stability.
+Section~\ref{sec:2d_recon_hodge} presents the two-dimensional nonparametric reconstruction and the Helmholtz--Hodge decomposition of the reconstructed drift field.
+Section~\ref{sec:2d_absorbing_boundary} describes the selection of the absorbing boundary from the reconstructed two-dimensional dynamics.
+Section~\ref{fp} presents the first-passage analysis of single-cell data.
+Section~\ref{rec} presents the effective one-dimensional reconstruction and associated consistency checks.
+Section~\ref{sim} shows the details of the first-passage simulations and the resulting first passage time distributions.
+Additional supplementary figures are included at the end to further elucidate the experimental observations.